samis-group/homelab/molecule/README.md

 - `molecule create`: Create virtual machines for the test cluster nodes.
 - `molecule destroy`: Delete the virtual machines for the test cluster nodes.
-- `molecule converge`: Run the `site` playbook on the nodes of the test cluster.
+- `molecule converge`: Run the relevant ansible playbook on the nodes of the virtual machine(s) created.
-- `molecule side_effect`: Run the `reset` playbook on the nodes of the test cluster.
+- `molecule side_effect`: *k3s only*.
+Run the `reset` playbook on the nodes of the test cluster.
-- `molecule verify`: Verify that the cluster works correctly.
+- `molecule verify`: *k3s only*.
+Verify that the cluster works correctly.
-- `molecule test`: The "all-in-one" sequence of steps that is executed in CI.
+- `molecule test`: *k3s only*.
+The "all-in-one" sequence of steps that is executed in CI.
   This includes the `create`, `converge`, `verify`, `side_effect` and `destroy` steps.
   See [`molecule.yml`](default/molecule.yml) for more details.

 ### Copy kube config

 This is done in make, run `make setup-pb`.
+Manual steps below:

 ```bash
 mkdir ~/.kube